 Although federal guidelines can vary per state, in Nevada, claiming benefits for unemployment entitles a recipient up to 26 weeks of benefits.
 The total benefit amount will be based on either 26 times the beneficiary’s average weekly earnings amount, or half the beneficiary’s total base period wages.

-Unemployment benefits extensions in Nevada
+Learn About Unemployment Benefits Extensions in Nevada

 Part of the federal unemployment benefits is the Emergency Unemployment Compensation (EUC), which covers states like Nevada when the unemployment rate rises too high.
 There are four tiers of EUC lasting up to 53 weeks in total.
 However, these benefits are not active unless the state’s unemployment rate reaches a certain percentage.
 A notice explaining how to receive a Nevada unemployment benefits extension will be sent to you when this happens.
 Make sure to obtain the special forms you will need for the NV benefits extension from the local unemployment office.